 Kansas Assisted Living

-In Kansas, there are 100 Assisted Living Facilities.
+In Kansas there are 188 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Kansas Assisted Living Facilities by City

 Map of Kansas Assisted Living Facilities

 Paying for Assisted Living in KansasGenerally, the monthly rent at an assisted living community in Kansas covers:

 - Enrichment activities

 Overview of Kansas Assisted LivingKnown as the Sunflower State, Kansas was home to such notable figures as President Dwight D. Eisenhower and famous female aviator Amelia Earhart.
 The famously historic Santa Fe and Oregon trails ran through Kansas, acting as thoroughfare into the great American cattle towns.
 Kansas is a remarkable place to call home, and offers residents an eclectic diversity of scenery.
 With six national parks, an abundance of farms, ranches, wineries and rich culinary delights, seniors who choose assisted living in Kansas will enjoy a comfortable and exuberant lifestyle.

 Assisted Living in Kansas DefinedKansas assisted living communities are state licensed and regulated facilities that offer 24-hour, on-site services and security for six or more people unrelated to the facility’s administrator.
 Staff at assisted living facilities generally provide professional assistance with: